Yes, you may use your riding gear providing it meets the requirements.

 Eye protection - Face shield, goggles or some form of sun/eye glasses.
 They may be tinted or clear.
 Ordinary prescription glasses may be worn.
 For night training eye protection must be clear.

 Long sleeve T-shirt or dress shirt that reaches the wrist or jacket are all acceptable.

 You must wear pants!
 No exceptions.
 Denim or leather jeans are preferred.
 All pants are required to have NO holes in them and must come down to the foot.
-Spandex, sweatpants, or cotton leggings are NOT acceptable.
+Dress slacks, spandex, cotton leggings, and sweatpants are NOT permissible.

-Must be full finger and cannot be open on the back of the hand.
-Gloves must be motorcycle specific gloves or sturdy leather or synthetic gloves.
-(Dishwashing gloves and surgeon's gloves are NOT acceptable)
+Must be full finger and cannot be open on the back of the hand or knuckles.
+Gloves must be motorcycle specific or sturdy leather or synthetic.
+(Dishwashing gloves and surgeon's gloves are NOT permissible)

-Over the ankle with little to no heel.
-Shoes can be an athletic or hiking shoe that provides reinforced ankle support.
+MUST completely cover your ankle and have little to no heel (NOT cloth, canvas, etc.) Shoes can be an athletic or hiking shoe that provides reinforced ankle support.
 Boots are preferred.
 Your footwear should have a good rubber sole for traction and the heel shouldn't be higher than what is commonly on a "work boot".

 In today's economy motorcycles and motorcycling are an economical and environmentally good choice as an alternative means of transportation.
 To help, MTII offers the Financial Aid Program.